 The Appreciative Facilitator

-Your role as an appreciative facilitator is to host conversations that can help everyone involved create a shared understanding of what it is you want to change and to agree on the steps required to get there.
+The appreciative facilitator’s role is to help create a shared understanding of what changes are needed and the steps required to get there.

-- Bring an appreciative focus to conversations and processes
+Tips for bringing an appreciative focus to your conversations and group discussions:

-- See each conversation and the movement towards an appreciative mindset as small steps towards change
+- See each interaction as a small step towards change

-- Create an environment that helps people develop new routines based on their strengths
+- Encourage people to focus on what works and develop new routines based on their strengths

-- Accommodate people's different needs, values and levels of motivation in the process
+- Acknowledge that people have different needs, values, and levels of motivation

-- Enable reflection on current practice, routines or beliefs to create new shared meaning
+- Enable reflection on current practice, routines, or beliefs

 - Listen carefully to what everyone has to say